charmoniumQ/wf-reg-test/docs/icse_nier.md

 - **RQ identify best practices:**
   We can also use this data to identify practices that improve the reproducibility and longevity of computational experiments.
-  We plan to use a "Bayes net" to test for confounding causal variables.
-  We plan to examine choice of workflow manager, cyclomatic complexity, significant lines of code, choice of reproducibility tools (docker, requirements.txt with pinned packages, singularity), and other factors.
+  We plan to examine choice of workflow manager, cyclomatic complexity, significant lines of code, choice of reproducibility tools (docker, `requirements.txt` with pinned packages, singularity), and other factors.

 - **RQ5 attempt automatic repair:**
   Once we know what kinds of failure are possible, we can also investigate automatic repair.